Jack L. Warner: Personal life

 Warner made no pretense of faithfulness to his second wife, Ann, and kept a series of mistresses throughout the 1950s and 1960s.
 The most enduring of these "girlfriends" was an aspiring actress named Jacquelyn Park) (née Mary Scarborough), who bore a "startling" resemblance to his second wife.
 The relationship was in its fourth year when Ann pressed her husband to terminate the affair.
 Park later tried to publish her memoirs describing the affair, but nothing materialized.

 Although Ann did once have an affair with studio actor Eddie Albert in 1941, she was much more devoted to the marriage.
 In the 1960s, she insisted that, despite his reputation for ruthlessness, Warner had a softer side.
 In a note to author Dean Jennings, who assisted Jack on his 1964 autobiography, My First Hundred Years in Hollywood, Ann wrote: "He is extremely sensitive, but there are few who know that because he covers it with a cloak."

 In 1937, Warner bought a mansion in Beverly Hills that he would develop into the later named Jack Warner Estate.
 After his death in 1978, Ann, his widow, lived there until her death in 1990.
+That same year, David Geffen bought the mansion for $47.5 million--a record price for a single-family home at that time.
+But this record was eclipsed in 2020 when Jeff Bezos bought the estate from Geffen for $165 million.